MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/delete-a-user.md

 Reducing the number of licenses is a separate step that can only be performed by the global admin or billing admin.

-1. In the admin center, go to the **Billing** \> [Products & services](https://go.microsoft.com/fwlink/p/?linkid=842054)  page.
+1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.
 If you don't see this option, you aren't a global admin or billing admin, and can't do this step.

 2. Choose the subscription (if you have more than one) and then choose **Add/Remove licenses** to delete the license so you don't pay for it until you hire another person.